Andrettin/Wyrmsun/readme.txt

 * Grand Strategy
 - Split the Berry, Champagne, Lyonnais, Marche, Picardy, Poitou and Touraine provinces off the France one.
+- Split the Dauphiny province off the Provence one.

 * Units
 - Fixed issue which allowed organic units with no proper name to have epithets.